 Join Spoons, a disability justice discussion and action group!
 During twice-per-month meetings (each an hour and fifteen minutes in length), students will gather to discuss current events impacting disabled communities, support one another in navigating campus life, build friendship and community, and consider strategies for challenging ableism on campus.
 The group will be convened by Multicultural Affairs staff but will be guided by the interests of participants, who may also decide to initiate advocacy projects or put on community programs in addition to the regular dialogues.

 Please complete this interest form to sign up.
-During Spring 2022, Spoons meetings are being held on alternating Mondays from 5:00-6:15 p.m. in Lerner 505.
+During Fall 2022, Spoons meetings are being held on Wednesdays from 5:45-7:00 p.m. in Lerner 505 on these dates:

 Spoons takes its name from Christine Miserrandino’s Spoon Theory.